B-Lach/BLMigration/README.md

 If a user was at version `0.8`, skipped `0.9`, and upgraded to `1.0`, then both the `0.9` *and* `1.0` blocks would run.

-For debugging/testing purposes, you can call `reset` to clear out the last migration MTMigration remembered, causing all migrations to run from the beginning:
+For debugging/testing purposes, you can call `reset` to clear out the last migration BLMigration remembered, causing all migrations to run from the beginning:

 ```swift